Can a Tenant Leave Before the End of the Contract in the UK?

 • Joint Tenancy: If in a joint tenancy, the remaining tenants may have to cover the missing tenant’s rent and could face difficulties removing their name from the agreement.

-• Utility Bills & Council Tax: The tenant could still be liable for any outstanding bills or taxes.
+• Utility Bills & Council Tax: The tenant could still be liable for any outstanding bills or council tax, though students may qualify for exemptions.

 Conclusion: